Employee Engagement in the Time of COVID-19

 Ask For Their Opinions

 Even during these times, it is possible to listen to your employees and figure out their specific needs.
 Some companies organize forums, but a simple survey can also be very helpful.
 At Starred, we receive a feedback form in our inbox on a weekly basis.
 It’s short and simple but allows us to share our thoughts and concerns with upper management.
 If you would appreciate the help of an expert on the matter, Debra Corey collaborated with us on a Free COVID-19 Employee Pulse Survey.
-Due to the current circumstances, it will be available to you, free of charge and with no strings attached, for three months.
+You can use it in your free Employee Engagement account.

 Debra’s Main Takeaways